hungryram/arielledettmer/content/services/_index.md

 heading = "GRAPHIC DESIGN"
 image = "/uploads/jeff-sheldon-9di3g8owhii-unsplash.jpg"
 [[services]]
 body = "Have an idea for a logo that you just can't seem to get perfect?
 Let us help you design your custom logo!
 The logo is the stamp, a trademark, of your brand and we get that.
-That's why we have 24/7 communication with our clients each step of the way when designing logos. " heading = "CUSTOM LOGOS" image = "/uploads/kobu-agency-pvmvecxvow0-unsplash.jpg"
+That's why we have clear communication with our clients each step of the way when designing logos. " heading = "CUSTOM LOGOS" image = "/uploads/kobu-agency-pvmvecxvow0-unsplash.jpg"